Felipe González: Premiership (1982–1996)

-Felipe González also secured Spain's entry into the EEC, which the country joined in 1986, and consolidated democratic government.
+González also secured Spain's entry into the EEC, which the country joined in 1986, and consolidated democratic government.
 Together with François Mitterrand and Helmut Kohl, he revitalized efforts to push for European integration and extension of state power.
 He was a supporter of Kohl's drive for a united Germany, counteracting British and French hostility.

 González also started diplomatic relations with Israel, which had never been established by Franco because of antisemitism.
 Franco's successor Adolfo Suárez also refused to recognize Israel, while González' predecessor Leopoldo Calvo-Sotelo would also fail to establish relations with Israel.
 Gonzalez's time as Prime Minister of Spain also marked a significant reversal in Spain's relations with Israel, with González even becoming the first Spanish head of state to visit Israel in December 1991.
 He had also previously visited Israel in the 1970s under an assumed name.
 Spain and Israel would establish diplomatic relations on 17 January 1986.
 Due to his prestige, Spain also hosted the Madrid Conference of 1991 peace talks between Palestinians and Israelis; these were chaired by President George H. W. Bush of the United States and Soviet president Mikhail Gorbachev.
 The bilateral Israeli–Palestinian negotiations eventually led to the exchange of letters and the subsequent signing of the Oslo I Accord, on the lawn of the White House on 13 September 1993.
 The negotiations that emanated from the Madrid conference, led to the Israel–Jordan peace treaty in 1994.
 The Israeli–Syrian negotiations included a series of follow-on meetings, which according to some reports, came quite close, but failed to result in a peace treaty.